SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 After showing all the media files in the table view, we can start to implement the features of downloading and deleting media files.

-Now, continue to create the following properties in the class extension part:
+Now, continue to create the following properties:

 ~~~swift
     var statusAlertView : AlertView?